tensorflow/agents/tf_agents/examples/dqn/README.md

 ## Reproduce results

-To reproduce the numbers we suggest using the commands below, which is using the `head` of TF-Agents.
+To reproduce the numbers we suggest using the commands below, which use the `head` of TF-Agents.

 **Step 1:** Create a
 [Google Deep Learning VM instance](https://cloud.google.com/ai-platform/deep-learning-vm/docs/tensorflow_start_instance).
-The only things used from the Deep Learning VM is Docker and optionally tensorboard which is used outside the Docker container.
+The only things used from the Deep Learning VM are Docker and optionally tensorboard which is used outside the Docker container.
 We are using the image because it also includes NVIDIA Drivers and we use the same VM for GPU testing.